 We may also decide to finance our wholly owned subsidiaries by means of capital contributions.
 These capital contributions must be approved by the PRC Ministry of Commerce or its local branch offices.
 Further, SAFE promulgated a circular in August 2008 with respect to the administration of conversion of foreign exchange capital contributions of foreign-invested enterprise.
-The circular clarifies that RMB converted from foreign exchange capital contributions of the approved business scope of such foreign-invested enterprise and cannot be used for domestic equity investment unless otherwise allowed.
-Because New Oriental China and its subsidiaries are domestic PRC entities, as well as the licensing and other regulatory issues discussed in "Item 4.
+The circular clarifies that RMB converted from foreign exchange capital contributions can only be used for the activities within the approved business scope of such foreign-invested enterprise and cannot be used for domestic equity investment unless otherwise allowed.
+Because New Oriental China and its subsidiaries are domestic PRC entities, we are not likely to finance their activities by means of capital contributions due to regulatory issues relating to foreign investment in domestic PRC entities, as well as the licensing and other regulatory issues discussed in "Item 4.
 Information on the Company-B. Business Overview-Regulation."
 We cannot assure you that we will be able to obtain these government registrations or approvals on a timely basis, if at all, with respect to future loans or capital contributions by us to our subsidiaries or New Oriental China or any of its subsidiaries.
 If we fail to receive such registrations or approvals, our ability to make loans or additional capital contributions to our PRC operating subsidiaries and affiliated entities may be negatively affected, which could adversely and materially affect our liquidity and our ability to fund and expand our business.